History Tour in Asheville

-Use this page as a starting point for a Asheville walking tour, a free self-guided route, or the Roamee app for Asheville.
+Use this page as a starting point for a Asheville walking tour, a free route, or the Roamee app for Asheville.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Asheville draws visitors for art and food, and history is the foundation beneath all of it.
-Sites like Biltmore Estate and River Arts District anchor the narrative, while overlooked places like Lexington Avenue fill in the chapters that most visitors skip.
+Sites like Biltmore Estate and River Arts District anchor the narrative, while overlooked places like Grove Arcade fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.

 Downtown is compact and walkable.
 The River Arts District is a 15-minute walk from downtown along the greenway.
 The Blue Ridge Parkway requires a car.